 Infographics have experienced a major renaissance in the marketing world over the last few years, becoming essential to every brand’s content strategy.
-Column Five has had a front row seat to this growth in popularity, as the first agency creating this format of communication for brands back in 2008.
+Column Five has had a front-row seat to this growth in popularity, as one of the first agencies creating this format of communication for brands back in 2008.
 Since we began, the tactics have changed and our approach has evolved, but one thing remains the same: Infographics are still an incredibly effective way to engage your audience by communicating complex information in a simple and beautiful way.

 Creating true brand engagement is all about creating an emotional connection and an impactful experience.
 Infographics are particularly effective at cutting through the clutter to communicate with audiences and deliver that experience.
 From their design aesthetic to their flexible format, here are 3 ways infographics engage your audience.

 An infographic is really just a graphical rendering of information.
 There are many different types of information an infographic can convey, everything from a simple diagram to a full-fledged narrative story, but the visual representation is the common thread.
 It is also what makes them so effective.

 We are visual creatures, prewired to process and understand visual information instantly.

 Infographics target the brain’s incredibly powerful visual processing center, combining images and text to stimulate processing and memory.
 (Check out our “Why Our Brains Love Visual Content” infographic for more on that.)